-- Information about the abuse in question.
-After gathering your contact information, the dispatcher will then ask you about the abuse you want to report.
-She will ask you for the victim’s name, age, date of birth, and physical address.
+- Information about the abuse in question: After gathering your contact information, the dispatcher will then ask you about the abuse you want to report.
+They will ask you for the victim’s name, age, date of birth, and physical address.
 If you know where the victim goes to school or works, give this information as well.
 The dispatcher will then ask for the abuser’s name, age, address, place of work, and a physical description.
 If the parents are not the abusers, the dispatcher will also ask for the parents’ information.

 Provide as much information as you can, even if you think what you know is irrelevant.
 The more information you offer, the better chance social services has to stop the abuser.
 Conversely, if you do not know much about the situation, then provide what little information you have.
 Social services will do their best to fill in the rest.

-- Assigning a caseworker.
-After receiving your report, a caseworker will be assigned to investigate your suspicions.
-Most agencies investigate reports of child abuse and neglect within 24 to 72 hours.
-However, this may vary depending on when you made the report, the severity of the abuse and the individual agency’s caseload.
+- Assigning a caseworker: After receiving your report, a caseworker will be assigned to investigate your suspicions.
+Most agencies investigate reports of child abuse and neglect within 24 to 72 hours (depending on state laws).
+However, this may vary depending on when you made the report, the severity of the abuse, and the individual agency's caseload.

 - The caseworker's investigation: The caseworker will visit the victim’s home first, and if possible, speak with the victim alone.
 The caseworker may also conduct a walk-through of the victim’s residence to ensure the child is receiving the proper care.
 Afterwards, the caseworker will visit with and interview the alleged abuser and the parents if they are not one in the same.

 - Imminent danger will be determined.
 If the caseworker believes the victim is in imminent danger and the victim is living with the abuser, the caseworker may remove the victim from the residence immediately.
 If the victim is a minor child, the child may be temporarily placed with other relatives or put into foster care until the investigation concludes.
 If no imminent danger is apparent, the caseworker will not do anything at that time.